Automating Safety Programs Makes Time for Focusing on Effective Teaching Practices – Yorktown Independent School District (TX)

 Both districts greatly improved processes and gained peace of mind by switching to PublicSchoolWORKS.
 With EmployeeSafe Suite, FHSD improved reporting accidents while decreasing administration time needed to managing staff training and staff accident reporting.
 FHSD had a successful first year being self-insured . . . and even saved $211,000!

-Solving Student Behavior Problems Before They Start – Kings Local School District & Dublin City Schools
+Solving Student Behavior Problems Before They Start – Kings Local School District & Dublin City Schools (OH)

 Kings Local School District